mattruston/jekyll-now/_posts/2017-9-17-Week-Three.md

 ---
 layout: post
-title: "Week Two: Getting busy"
+title: "Week Three: Getting busy"
 ---

 ### What did I do this past week